vguillet/RedisROS/README.md

 - **Minimal development overhead:** pyROS gets rid of all unnecessary steps when possible.
 There is no more need for compiling, messages definitions, packages etc.

-- **Minimal dependencies:** To further reduce complexity, dependencies where kept to a minimum.
+- **Minimal dependencies:** To further reduce complexity, dependencies are kept to a minimum.
 The only major dependency being *Redis*,  and the *python-redis-lock* library.

 - **Modular and expandable:** pyROS was coded to be easily expanded.
 New interfaces can easily be setup, allowing for testing new configurations and ideas.